dafer45/TBTK/doc/Tutorials.md

 ## Initializing units
 Having understood the structure of *src/main.cpp*, we are now ready to implement the actual application.
 The first step is to specify the units that we will be using.
-In particular, we will measure temperature in terms of Kelvin and energies in terms of *meV*.
+Of particular interest to us is to measure temperature in terms of Kelvin and energies in terms of *meV*.
+The remaining quantities we set to Coulomb, pieces, meter, and seconds.
 To achieve this we remove the print statement in the code above and replace it by
 ```cpp
 	#include "TBTK/UnitHandler.h"